MrMeeb/cronicle-docker/README.md

       - MODE=manager
 ```

+## Custom Scripts

+This container automatically checks for scripts in `/config/init` and runs them at startup of the container.
+This could be useful if you need to install additional applications into a worker container so it can execute any jobs.

 ## Ports

 |Port |Description|
 |-----|-----------|
 |3012 |WebUI and communication between manager and workers|

 ## Volumes

 |Mount |Description|
 |------|-----------|
 |/config |Persistent config file and job configurations|